An introduction to Borthwick Castle

 Sonya and Kordell’s day was a grand, lavish affair shared with their dearest family and friends.
 It was a true celebration of their love and the coming together of their mixed cultures and heritages.

 We arrived at the venue to photograph Sonya’s bridal preparations.
 The atmosphere was wonderfully relaxed as Sonya’s make-up artist applied the finishing touches to the beautiful bride.
-Jonathon then captured candid photos of Sonya and Kordell’s guests as they waited for the marriage ceremony to begin.
+Jonathon then captured candid photos of Sonya and Kordell’s guests while waiting for the marriage ceremony.

 Hindu ceremony in The Garrison